KhawerAbbas7/AucbotDocs/docs/source/commands.rst

 **Arguments**

-1. playerbeingsold: String: Player or Item that want to be sold.
+- playerbeingsold (string)-Player or Item that want to be sold.

 ..
 NOTE:: While using text command this can't have space in between for example ``auc!sell Khawer Abbas 1m 1m`` will throw an error that's why it's better to use slash command.

-2. Baseprice: The first price from which the auction will get started.
+* Baseprice- The first price from which the auction will get started.

 ..
 NOTE:: Baseprice can be done in millions, billions, trillions and thousands by shortcuts.
 For example, for 20 millions we will write ``20M`` and for 20 thousands we will write ``20K``.
 B for billions, T for trillions.
 There's no system for crores as of now.

-3. Increment: It's the amount that will get added to the previous bid, for example if bid number 1 is 50 and increment is 5 now on next bid, bid amount will be ``50+5=55``
+* Increment- It's the amount that will get added to the previous bid, for example if bid number 1 is 50 and increment is 5 now on next bid, bid amount will be ``50+5=55``

-4. Message: Optional: It's a fun thing if you want to give a message to the bidders then you can use this argument.
+* Message (string(optional))-It's a fun thing if you want to give a message to the bidders then you can use this argument.

 **Aliases**

-#.
 None

 **Permissions needed**

-#.
-Administrator
+* Administrator

 .. _bid: